Faisal-f-rehman/Roco222-labs/journal.md

 **The commit summary must be concise yet must describe accurately the content of the change.
 For instance, “Created journal – initial report on Markdown syntax”.**

+$ git add journal.md
+$ git commit -m "first commit"

+# *Step 6 – Version tracking*

+**Add a new entry in your journals describing what you have just learnt about git.**

+**Using git status , review the changes and commit them ( git commit <your file> , choosing an appropriate commit message.**

+Using git we can record changes to our files over time so that we can recall specific versions later.

+$ git status
+On branch master
+nothing to commit, working directory clean

+$git commit journal -m "second commit"

+# *Step 7 – Going social*

+**Until now, you have only worked on a local git repository: this is a perfectly legitimate use of git.
+As a dis-tributed version control system (DVCS), git is meant to support a wide range of code workflows, including purely local workflows: if you do not need to share your code over Internet, why would you need an Internet connection to benefit code versioning?**

+**However, git is particularly powerful when working in groups: the core idea is that each participant own a full copy of a repository, and exchanges commits through pushes (to send commits to others) and pulls (to get commits from others).
+As you can see on the figure below (and contrary to traditional VCS like SVN), you do not need to use a central server (but you can!): git is distributed, each participant own a full, autonomous copy of the repository and can obtain (pull) commits from any other participant.**

+**Distant repositories can be on a remote Internet server like GitHub, on your colleagues’ computers, or even on a USB stick that you carry over with you. git calls them remotes.
+You can add as many remotes as you want to your local repository by giving them names.**

+**Often, you will have one main remote, which is traditionally called origin (but it’s up to you to choose a different name!).**

+**Add GitHub as a remote repository to your local git repository.**
+**First create an empty repository on GitHub:**

+**Name it after your local repository (not mandatory, but convenient), and do not check the checkbox “Initialize this repository with a README” since you already have one.**
+**Then, add this remote to your local repository, and push your changes online:**

+$ cd <REPO DIR> # for instance $HOME/roco222/joe/journal
+$ git remote add origin https://github.com/<account>/<repo>.git # add a remote called origin
+$ git push -u origin # push all your local commits to GitHub